 - It allocates an IP Multicast address to which the eNodeB/RNC should join to receive the MBMS data.
-This IP Multicast address together with the IP address of the multicast source (SSM) and a C-TEID is provided to the eNodeB via MME and to the RNC via SGSN; - NOTE 2: The IP Multicast Address and the C-TEID are allocated based on MBMS bearer service uniquely identified by the TMGI and Flow Identifier (Broadcast mode only). - NOTE 3: Care should be taken to avoid clashes among C-TEIDs generated in MBMS-GWs. and UTRAN/E-UTRAN.
+This IP Multicast address together with the IP address of the multicast source (SSM) and a C-TEID is provided to the eNodeB via MME and to the RNC via SGSN;

+NOTE 2: The C-TEID is allocated based on MBMS bearer service uniquely identified by the TMGI and Flow Identifier (Broadcast mode only).